akaDova/Lucky-Drive/example-server-express/README.md

 Test server, returns the client app handles clients `POST` requests & websocket messages at the same `8080` port.

-Client app is located in `dist` folder.
+Client app is located in `public` folder.

 ## Available Scripts